ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

    You can install either the Portable or Installer edition of MobaXterm.
 You will need to have admin privileges to install the Installer edition.
    The Portable edition does not require admin privileges, to use it just **extract** the downloaded zip file and click **mobaxterm.exe**.

 #.
-Launch the MobaXterm application and click the **Session** button in the upper left of the window to start an SSH session.
+Launch the MobaXterm application and click **Session** in the upper left of the window to start an SSH session.

-   ..  image:: images/accessing/ng_mxt_session_button.gif
+   ..  image:: images/accessing/mobaxterm-terminal-session.png
        :alt: MobaXterm initial window with Session button circled.

 #.
-Select **SSH** from the session types displayed and click the **OK** button.
+Select **SSH** from the session types displayed and click **OK**.

-   ..  image:: images/accessing/XC_01_select_ssh.png
+   ..  image:: images/accessing/mobaxterm-session-ssh.png
        :alt: MobaXterm Session window with SSH button circled.

-   You will now see an area titled **Basic SSH Settings**.
+   You will now see a **Basic SSH Settings** tab.

-   ..  image:: images/accessing/XC_specify_host_username.png
+   ..  image:: images/accessing/mobaxterm-basic-ssh-settings.png
-       :alt: MobaXterm Session window with Basic SSH Settings area displayed.
+       :alt: MobaXterm Session window with Basic SSH Settings tab displayed.

 #.
-In the **Remote host** text box, enter the name of the login node you want to access (either a general access or interactive node).
-Then check the **Specify username** box and enter your NCSA Identity username as shown in the following example.
+In the **Remote host** box, enter the name of the login node you want to access (either a general access or interactive node).

+#.
+Select the **Specify username** checkbox and enter your NCSA Identity username.

-   ..  image:: images/accessing/XC_specify_host_username2.png
+   ..  image:: images/accessing/mobaxterm-basic-ssh-username.png
        :alt: MobaXterm Session window with Basic SSH Settings filled in.

 #.
-Click the **Network settings** tab and then click the **SSH gateway (jump host)** button.
+In the **Network settings** tab, click **SSH gateway (jump host)**.

-   ..  image:: images/accessing/XC_network_settings.png
+   ..  image:: images/accessing/mobaxterm-network-settings.png
-       :alt: MobaXterm Session window with showing Network settings tab clicked and SSH gateway jump host button displayed.
+       :alt: MobaXterm Session window with showing Network settings tab clicked and SSH gateway jump host button highlighted.

 #.
+In the jump hosts configuration window:

-In the configuration window displayed, enter ``ngale-bastion-1.ncsa.illinois.edu`` in the **Gateway host** box and your NCSA username in the **Username** box.
-Then click the **OK** button.
+   A. In the **Gateway host** box enter ``ngale-bastion-1.ncsa.illinois.edu``

+   B. In the **Username** box enter your NCSA username.

+   C. Click **OK**.

-   You may see a warning message saying that your remote host identification has changed; click the **Yes** button to continue.
+   You may see a warning message saying that your remote host identification has changed; click **Yes** to continue.

-   ..  image:: images/accessing/XC_jump_host_filled_in.png
+   ..  image:: images/accessing/mobaxterm-jump-host-config.png
        :alt: MobaXterm Session window with showing values for the SSH gateway jump host filled in.

 #.
 You should now be back in the **Session settings** window.
-Click the **OK** button to initiate your SSH connection.
-A terminal window will be displayed asking for your password; enter your NCSA (kerberos) password and hit **Enter**.
+Click **OK** to initiate your SSH connection.

+#.
+A terminal window will be displayed asking for your password; enter your NCSA (Kerberos) password and press **Enter**.

 Logging Into Nightingale
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the above, one-time, steps are complete, follow the below steps each time you want to log into Nightingale to work.
+After the above, one-time, steps are complete, follow these steps each time you want to log into Nightingale to work.

 #.
 Open **MobaXterm**.

 #.
 In the left bar, there is a list of **User sessions**.
-Each one is a node that you configured above for logging in.
-Mouse over the Nightingale node you want to log into, right click, and in the resulting menu, select **execute**.
+Each one is a node that you have configured for logging in.
+Right-click on the Nightingale node you want to log into and select **execute**.

 #.
-A window will pop up, asking for your password.
-Enter your NCSA password.
-As you type it, you will see a row of *************.
-Hit **Enter** or click **OK**.
+A window will pop up, asking for your password, enter your NCSA password.
+(As you type, you will see a row of asterisks [*].)
+Press **Enter** or click **OK**.

 #.
 A second window will pop up asking for your 2FA code.

+   A. On your phone, open the **Duo app**

-Open your **Duo app**, click on the **NCSA** entry (not the *University of Illinois* entry), and type the 6-digit code displayed in the Duo app into the window.
-As with the password, you will see it as **********.
+   B. Select the **NCSA** entry (not the *University of Illinois* entry).

+   C. Enter the 6-digit code displayed in the Duo app into the pop-up window.
+(As you type, you will see a row of asterisks [*].)

 #.
-The screen will bring up a black window without a prompt. **You may need to wait 30 seconds or a minute here.** Then it will ask for your password.
-Enter your NCSA password.
+A black window without a prompt will appear. **You may need to wait 30 seconds or a minute here.**

+   When it asks for your password, enter your NCSA password.
 Note, the window will not show your password (or placeholder symbols such as asterisks [*]) as you type.

 #.
+You are now ready to work.
 You should have a prompt at the bottom and a file window on the left showing your directories on Nightingale.
-You are now ready to work.

 Account Administration
 ------------------------